kctess5/rviz_plugin_skeleton/README.md

 ## To test

 - First, launch Rviz.
-- Click the + button on the toolbar, and select PlantFlag
+- Click the + button on the toolbar, and select rviz_plugin_skeleton/PlantFlag
 - You should be able to add flags to your map

+## To modify

+- Download or fork this repository into your ROS workspace's src/ directory
+- Perform a Find and Replace all operation with your favorite text editor, replace "rviz_plugin_skeleton" with the desired package name
+- Change the tool name, icon, code, etc...